mozilla/tofino/CODE_OF_CONDUCT.md

    moderator creates an inappropriate situation, they should expect less leeway than others.

-In the Fawkes community we strive to go the extra step to look out for each other.
+In the Project Tofino community we strive to go the extra step to look out for each other.
 Don't just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
-Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow Fawkes community members comfortable.
+Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow Project Tofino community members comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Fawkes venues.
-For other projects adopting the Fawkes Code of Conduct, please contact the maintainers of those projects for enforcement.
+The enforcement policies listed above apply to all official Project Tofino venues.
+For other projects adopting the Project Tofino Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 *Adapted from [The Rust Code of Conduct](https://www.rust-lang.org/conduct.html) which is based on the [Citizen Code of Conduct](http://citizencodeofconduct.org),